jinfengr/hcan/README.md

 ```
 The path of best model and output predictions will be shown in the log.

-- Run on Twitter datasets:
+- Run on Twitter datasets (test on `trec-2013`):
 ```
 CUDA_VISIBLE_DEVICES=0 python -u train.py --dataset TrecQA -t trec-2013 -j hcan
 ```
 Note: you might need around ~40GB memory to create the twitter dataset (because of the large size of IDF weights).
 Please file a issue if you have any problem in creating the dataset.

-- Parameter sweep to find the best parameter set:
+- Parameter sweep to find the best parameter set (make sure the dataset is created before sweep):
 ```
-./param_sweep.sh TrecQA join 0 &
+./param_sweep.sh TrecQA hcan 0 &
 ```
-This command will save all the outputs under tune-logs folder.
+This command will save all the outputs under tune_logs folder.

 ### Evaluate with trec_eval
 Example with twitter pred_file: